mojs/mojs.github.io/docs/tutorials/shape-swirl/README.md

 The `pathScale` property will become very useful when we will discuss the `Burst` module shortly and will have a bunch of `ShapeSwirls` at once, especially when we will need to randomize their sine lengths.

 ### 6. degreeShift
-The `degreeShift` property (`0` by default) defines angle of the swirl.
+The `degreeShift` property (`0` by default) defines rotatation of the swirl.
 This property becomes interesting when `shapeSwirl` is used inside other modules (like `Burst`).
-For now it will act just like angle of the sine path.
+For now it will act just like rotatation of the sine path.
 Here is an example for `degreeShift: 90`:

 <MojsCode
   notice="Click anywhere to trigger the animation"